ws333/iases3frontends/webapp/docs/src/md/privacy-policy.md

 <br/>

 Welcome to our web application (the "Service").

+This Service is a web-based platform that empowers users to efficiently send advocacy emails to decision-makers, researchers, and leaders.
+It provides curated contact lists tailored to the user's country, streamlines civic engagement, and emphasizes privacy, ease of use, and responsible communication.
+Data collection is limited to what is strictly necessary for authentication, contact management, and email functionality, as described below.

-This Service is open source and free to use.
-We do not store personal accounts or unnecessary personal data.
-The only data collected are authentication tokens (from providers like Google or Microsoft) and a country code, strictly for login and localization purposes.
-Tokens are encrypted, used only for authentication, and deleted upon logout.
-Country code is stored locally and can be deleted at any time.
+The frontend code of this Service is open source and free to use; however, the backend is proprietary.
+The only data collected and temporarily stored are authentication tokens (from providers like Google or Microsoft) and a country code.
+Tokens are stored encrypted, used only for authentication, and deleted upon logout.
+The country code is used for displaying relevant contact lists, it's stored locally in the browser and can be deleted at any time.

 ## 1. Data Collection and Usage

+### Google User Data

+When you sign in with Google, we access and use your Google user data in strict compliance with Google's API Services User Data Policy and Limited Use requirements:

-- Authentication tokens are collected only for login purposes and are encrypted.
+- **Authentication tokens**: Stored encrypted for login verification and email sending functionality
-- Country code is used for localization and stored locally.
-- No personal accounts or unnecessary personal data are stored.
+- **Profile information**: Basic profile data (name, email) for account identification and display
+- **Email access**: Limited access to send emails on your behalf through our application features

+### Usage Limitations

+Your Google user data is used **only** for the specific user-facing features described above that are prominent in our application interface.
+We comply with Google's Limited Use requirements, which means:

+- Data is used solely to provide or improve the features you see and interact with in our app
+- We do not transfer, sell, or share your Google user data with third parties except as explicitly permitted below
+- We do not use your data for advertising, profiling, or any purposes beyond our core application functionality

+### Other Data

+- **Country code**: Stored locally in your browser for showing relevant contact lists and can be deleted at any time
+- **Session data**: Temporary data to maintain your login session

+## 2. Data Transfers and Sharing

+### Google User Data Transfers

+In compliance with Google's Limited Use requirements, we do **not** transfer, sell, or share your Google user data to third parties, except in the following limited circumstances:

+- **Security purposes**: To investigate potential abuse or security issues
+- **Legal compliance**: When required by applicable law
+- **User consent**: Only with your explicit prior consent for specific features you request

+### Prohibited Uses

+We explicitly **do not**:

+- Sell your Google user data to advertising platforms, data brokers, or information resellers
+- Use your Google user data for advertising, retargeting, or interest-based advertising
+- Use your Google user data for credit assessments or lending purposes
+- Allow unauthorized human access to your Google user data

+## 3. Data Retention and Deletion

+### Google User Data

+- **Authentication tokens**: Automatically revoked and deleted when you log out
+- **Profile information**: Automatically deleted when you log out

+### Local Data

+- **Country code**: Stored locally in your browser and can be deleted at any time by clearing browser data
+- **Cookies**: Automatically expire when you log out

-## 2. Cookies
+## 4. Cookies and Local Storage

-- Cookies are used only to support authentication and session management.
+- Cookies are used only to support authentication and session management
-- You may delete cookies at any time.
+- You may delete cookies at any time through your browser settings
+- No tracking or advertising cookies are used

-## 3. Data Security
+## 5. Data Security

+### Encryption and Protection

-- All sensitive data is fully encrypted.
+- All Google user data and authentication tokens are fully encrypted in transit and at rest
-- No method of internet transmission or electronic storage is 100% secure.
+- We implement appropriate technical and organizational measures to protect against unauthorized access, alteration, disclosure, or destruction
+- Access to user data is restricted to authorized personnel only and only when necessary for security purposes

+### Limited Access

+- Human access to your Google user data is strictly prohibited except when:
+  - You provide explicit consent for specific support requests
+  - Required for security purposes (investigating abuse or technical issues)
+  - Required by applicable law

+## 6. Google API Services Compliance

+This application uses Google API Services and complies with:

+- **Google API Services User Data Policy**: All access and use of Google user data follows Google's requirements for transparency, limited use, and user consent
+- **Limited Use Requirements**: Your Google user data is used exclusively for the user-facing features described in this policy and visible in our application interface
+- **OAuth 2.0 Standards**: We follow Google's OAuth 2.0 protocols for secure authentication and authorization

+### Your Rights and Controls

+- You can revoke our access to your Google data at any time through your [Google Account settings](https://myaccount.google.com/permissions)
+- You can review and modify the permissions you've granted to our application

-## 4. Policy Updates
+## 7. Policy Updates

-- This Privacy Policy may be updated periodically.
-- Please review this page for changes.
+- This Privacy Policy may be updated periodically, please review this page regularly for any updates
+- Continued use of the service after policy updates constitutes acceptance of the revised policy
-- For more details, see our Terms of Service.
+- For more details, see our Terms of Service

-## 5. Contact Us
+## 8. Contact Us

-If you have questions or suggestions, please contact us by email.
+If you have questions, concerns, or requests regarding this Privacy Policy or our handling of your data, please contact us by email:

 [contact-email]

 # \*

-<div style="text-align:center"><i>This privacy policy is effective as of July 25, 2025</i></div>
+<div style="text-align:center"><i>This privacy policy is effective as of August 24, 2025</i></div>

 # 🛸✨🌀